Students must meet the following requirements prior to working in the Work-Study Program:

 Semester: Summer I · Location: On campus · Department: Fine Arts-Vocal Arts Activities · Interviewer: James Heffel

 Duties: Filing of choral music, general office duties.

 Qualifications: Must be reliable to report for work as expected.
 Common sense in using a combined numeric and alphabetized filing system.
 Speak English.
 Ability to comprehend reasonably simple instructions for a variety of tasks.

-Semester: Spring 2014 · Location: Off Campus · Department: Galveston Arts Center · Interviewer: Kellianne Valle
+Semester: Summer I · Location: Off Campus · Department: Galveston Arts Center · Interviewer: Kellianne Valle

 Positions Available: 2

 Work Schedule: Monday - Friday ( 11AM-2PM), (2PM-5PM)